Synesthesia: Ticker-tape synesthesia

-Kinesthetic synesthesia is one of the rarest documented forms of synesthesia in the world.
-This form of synesthesia is a combination of various different types of synesthesia.
-Features appear similar to auditory–tactile synesthesia but sensations are not isolated to individual numbers or letters but complex systems of relationships.
-The result is the ability to memorize and model complex relationships between numerous variables by feeling physical sensations around the kinesthetic movement of related variables.
-Reports include feeling sensations in the hands or feet, coupled with visualizations of shapes or objects when analyzing mathematical equations, physical systems, or music.
-In another case, a person described seeing interactions between physical shapes causing sensations in the feet when solving a math problem.
-Generally, those with this type of synesthesia can memorize and visualize complicated systems, and with a high degree of accuracy, predict the results of changes to the system.
-Examples include predicting the results of computer simulations in subjects such as quantum mechanics or fluid dynamics when results are not naturally intuitive.
+Those with ticker-tape synesthesia mentally see written words when they are heard, sometimes on imaginary strips of paper.
+It has been suggested that the name "subtitled synesthesia" would better describe the phenomenon.
+Research into people with ticker-tape synesthesia may help explain dyslexia.

 Other forms

 Other forms of synesthesia have been reported, but little has been done to analyze them scientifically.
 There are at least 80 types of synesthesia.

 In August 2017 a research article in the journal Social Neuroscience reviewed studies with fMRI to determine if persons who experience autonomous sensory meridian response are experiencing a form of synesthesia.
 While a determination has not yet been made, there is anecdotal evidence that this may be the case, based on significant and consistent differences from the control group, in terms of functional connectivity within neural pathways.
 It is unclear whether this will lead to ASMR being included as a form of existing synesthesia, or if a new type will be considered.